hashicorp/terraform-cdk/packages/@cdktf/hcl2cdk/README.md

 ### Local Modules and Files

 We don't move modules or files for you, if you reference local modules you have to move them so that the relative paths are correct.
 If you want to make use of files you need to wrap them in a [`TerraformAsset`](../../docs/working-with-cdk-for-terraform/terraform-assets.md) before using them.

+### Development

+We have two types of test cases, one within `lib` that are on the unit level and one within `test` that are testing the entire package at once by converting and then synthesizing the resulting code.

+In general, both test types can be run by `npx jest <pathToTestCase>`.
+You can add `-u` to update the snapshots and `--watch` to run the tests in watch mode.

+To make the tests inside `test` faster we disable synthesizing and multi-language snapshots by default.
+You can enable them by setting the envinronment variable `CI=true`.
+Another way of improving the performance significantly is setting the `TF_PLUGIN_CACHE_DIR` to a valid directory in order to cache the provider binaries used within the tests.
+E.g. by running `TF_PLUGIN_CACHE_DIR=(mktemp -d) npx jest <pathToTestCase> --watch`.